deltaDAO/mvg-portal/content/pages/privacy/en.md

 ## 3. Recipients and cross-border data transfer

 **Vercel**
-When visiting and using our portal demonstrator, your IP address is processed by Vercel Inc., 340 S Lemon Ave #4133, Walnut, CA 91789, **USA**.
+When visiting and using our portal demonstrator, your Usage Data is processed by Vercel Inc., 340 S Lemon Ave #4133, Walnut, CA 91789, **USA**.
 Vercel is a service provider that hosts our portal demonstrator.
 Our portal demonstrator is served by Vercel using a Content Delivery Network, a geographically distributed network, with servers within and outside of the European Economic Area (EEA).
-This means, if you are located within the EEA, your IP address will most likely (but not guaranteed) be processed on a Vercel server within the EEA.
-Further information about the **purpose, legal basis, and retention period** can be found in chapter 4.
+This means, if you are located within the EEA, your Usage Data will most likely (but not guaranteed) be processed on a Vercel server within the EEA.

 There is no adequacy decision for the USA from the European Commission.
 Our cooperation with Vercel is based on a Data Processing Agreement (DPA) including Standard Contractual Clauses (SCC).
 You have the right to receive a copy of these SCC.
 To exercise your right, please contact us at <privacy@delta-dao.com>.

 - Here you can find Vercel&#39;s current [**DPA including SCC** &#8599;](https://vercel.com/legal/dpa).
 - Here you can find Vercel&#39;s [**privacy policy** &#8599;](https://vercel.com/legal/privacy-policy).

+Further information about the **purpose, legal basis, and retention period** can be found in chapter 4.

 **Exoscale and OVH Cloud**
-When using our portal demonstrator functionalities, your IP address is processed by our portal demonstrator backend.
+When using our portal demonstrator functionalities, your Usage Data is processed by our portal demonstrator backend.
 Portal demonstrator backend components are managed by deltaDAO and hosted hosted on

-- **Exoscale** servers located in Frankfurt, **Germany**.
-Akenes SAE (hereafter Exoscale) is headquartered in Boulevard de Grancy 19A, 1006 – Lausanne, Switzerland.
+- **Exoscale** servers located in Frankfurt, **Germany** by our hosting provider Akenes SAE.
+Akenes SAE is headquartered in Boulevard de Grancy 19A, 1006 – Lausanne, Switzerland.
+There is an adequacy decision for Switzerland from the European Commission.
 - **OVH Cloud** servers located in **Germany, France and Poland**.
 OVH GmbH is headquartered in Oskar-Jäger-Str.
 173/K6, 50825 Cologne, **Germany**.

 Our cooperation with Exoscale and OVH GmbH is based on a Data Processing Agreement (DPA).